West Alexander to East Exchange Corridor

 The project also includes designing a connection to downtown using Ellen/Carlton Street and Hargrave Street.
 The recommended design includes one-way protected bike lanes on each of Ellen/Carlton Street and Hargrave Street.
 In 2018, bike lanes will be constructed on Ellen Street and Hargrave between McDermot Avenue and Bannatyne Avenue only.
 Construction of the remaining parts of this connection will be considered for future construction seasons.

-The three options were evaluated based on a number of criteria to understand the benefits and impacts on all road users.
+The three options used during the public engagement process were evaluated based on a number of criteria to understand the benefits and impacts on all road users.
 The evaluation criteria were developed after engaging with stakeholders to gather information about what is important to those who live, work and spend time in the project area.
 Public participants identified a number of important considerations including bicycle network connectivity, safety, bicycle comfort, pedestrian comfort, transit reliability and comfort, impacts to motor vehicle traffic, impacts to parking, maintenance and snow removal considerations, and public input.
 Of these, safety, bicycle network connections, and cycling comfort were identified as most important.

 All options have considerations for impacts on motor vehicle traffic, transit, and parking.
 This option was preferred for the following reasons: